AdobeDocs/experience-manager-cloud-manager.en/help/getting-started/configuring-branches.md

 >[!NOTE]
 >
 >Its not a requirement to use the command-line client.
-There are a variety of graphical Git clients available either as standalone applications or as part of an Integrated Development Environment (IDE) such as Eclipse or IntelliJ.
-As long as the client application supports the Git using HTTPS, it should be compatible with [!UICONTROL Cloud Manager].
+There are a variety of graphical git clients available either as standalone applications or as part of an integrated development environment (IDE) such as Eclipse or IntelliJ.
+As long as the client application supports git using HTTPS, it should be compatible with [!UICONTROL Cloud Manager].

 ## Pushing Your First Branch {#pushing-your-first-branch}

-Once you have commited at least one revision, you can add the [!UICONTROL Cloud Manager] repository as a **remote** and then push your commits to it:
+Once you have committed at least one revision, you can add the [!UICONTROL Cloud Manager] repository as a remote and then push your commits to it.

 ```shell
 $ git remote add adobe <url>